 "That was amazing!" ~ Katherine

-Yoga Nidra moves our bodies and brains into the same modes as deep sleep, while still being awake.
-This allows our bodies to function as they do during those sleep cycles, repairing and restoring on many levels.
+Yoga Nidra balances the nervous system and takes us out of fight or flight.
+It allows our bodies to function as they do during deep sleep cycles, repairing and restoring on many levels.
 The repair and restoration can impact and improve many issues we experience that impact our physical and mental health.
-Some of the ways Yoga Nidra can help are:
+Yoga Nidra may benefit:

 Yoga Nidra is a simple, accessible program which can be done in a variety of settings.
 This, paired with participants' results, are fueling a growing trend.
-Yoga Nidra is being used in a wide variety of venues by many organizations such as: military bases, veterans' clinics, hospitals, hospices, chemical dependency centers, homeless shelters, Montessori schools, Head Start programs, and jails.
-Additionally, the practice is being researched.
-Scientists, doctors and researchers are looking at the effect of this practice on a host of issues ranging from brain injury to blood pressure to mental health issues and resiliency.
-Researchers are examining the practice's potential to help medical staff and high-stress workers avoid depression and burnout.
-They are looking at the possibilities for helping soldiers suffering from post-traumatic stress disorder, addicts in recovery, individuals undergoing cancer treatment, people with depression, MS, high blood pressure and more.
+Yoga Nidra is being used in a wide variety of venues by many organizations such as: hospitals, hospices, businesses, military bases, veterans' clinics, chemical dependency centers, homeless shelters, Montessori schools, and Head Start programs.

 Yoga Nidra is also being practiced in yoga studios; sometimes on its own and often at the end of a yoga session.